Loglines: Write a Killer One Sentence Logline for Your Novel

 Or, more accurately, what is your protagonist?
-In a logline, every word counts, which means it’s more important to give a short description of your main character rather than their name.
+In a great logline, every word counts, which means it’s more important to give a short description of your main character rather than their name.
 Phrases like “unemployed single father” or “hotheaded marine” paint a fuller picture than a character name that no one’s heard before.

 What is the inciting incident?